 Dates to know: If you are planning a trip to Piedmont in the spring be mindful of the dates for Nebbiolo Prima.
-The annual event is a first look at latest vintages of the regional wines, particularly Barolo and Barbaresco.
+The annual event is the first look at latest vintages of the regional wines, particularly Barolo and Barbaresco.
 More than 250 companies and over 100 journalists from all over the world are in town so hotels and restaurants are busy.
-In addition producer availability is varied with meetings and events.
+In addition, producer availability is varied with meetings and events.
 Dates change annually, so check the Albeisa website.
 Dates aren’t always listed in a timely manner, so email the organization or the Langhe Roero tourist office.

 Spring Events in Piedmont:

 - Vinum: Each year the primary wine town of Alba hosts a wine festival that features all Piedmont wines.
-The event usually takes place around the last weekend of April and first weekend of May.
-Prices start at 10 euros for four tastings (includes souvenir wine glass and wine pouch).
+The event usually takes place around the last weekend of April and the first weekend of May.
+Prices start at 10 euros for four tastings (includes a souvenir wine glass and a wine pouch).

 - Festa della Barbera, Castagnole delle Lanze: The village of Castagnole delle Lanze welcomes visitors and locals for a Barbera celebration with local wine and food producers and live music.
 See site for details (site in Italian).

 - Barbaresco a Tavolo: Local restaurants around town offer set menus to taste the newest Barbaresco vintage.
-Generally around 20 wines are featured each night with 60 new Barbarescos shown over three nights.
+Generally, around 20 wines are featured each night with 60 new Barbarescos shown over three nights.
 The wines are presented blind and participants receive a tasting sheet.
 Wines are revealed at the conclusion of the evening.

 Summer: Watch the grapes grow.

 Summer is a popular time for visitors, so it’s busier.
 The pros are that you can spend long nights outside, sipping wine.
 The grapes are turning lovely colors and the vineyards are ready for exploration.
-The cons are that if the mosquitoes like you, prepare for attack.
+The cons are that if the mosquitoes like you, prepare for the attack.
 And, when booking wine tours, remember you could be tasting a lot of tannic, rich Nebbiolo in humid temperatures of 85°F / 30°C plus.